-Advantages of investments in a Atlantic Business Federation Group RRSP
+Advantages of investments in a Atlantic Business Federation Nest Wealth RRSP or TFSA

-The investment funds in a group retirement and savings plan offer many benefits.
+The investment funds in a group retirement or RRSP or TFSA savings plan offer many benefits.

 Professional fund management

 It takes time and know-how to carefully research holdings and package them into a strong fund.
 Most of us simply don’t have the time or expertise to do it right.
 Investment funds are assembled and monitored by seasoned investment managers.

 Investment funds in a group plan offer more diversity.
 For example, an individual investor with $1,000 might be able to buy a few shares in one or two companies, or maybe a bond.
 In a group plan, that same $1,000 could buy units in a variety of investment funds – each with holdings in a wide range of securities, industries and even countries.

 You can start small

 You don’t need a lot of money to start investing.
 The secret is to simply get started and make regular contributions to your plan.

 Nest Wealth offers contributions through payroll deductions or lets you put lump-sum amounts, or easy to manage monthly contributions in your plan and you can keep track online – 24/7/365.